 And he’s right.
 When I take a step back, I can see that.

-Daddy time is, indeed, very good for them.
+Daddy time, or time with godly male role models is, indeed, very good for them.
 His slightly looser grip allows them to explore and build confidence.
-They can hammer nails and build birdhouses.
-They can paint and sand.
+They can hammer nails, build birdhouses, paint and sand.
 They know what the tools are called, and they know how to use more of them than I do.